L3Ms -- Lagrange Large Language Models: Related work

-Secondly, both \citet{moskovitz2024confronting,dai2024safe} obtain solutions to the constrained problem by computing the saddle-point of the Lagrangian.
-This is done by formulating a min-max game where the LLM minimizes the Lagrangian and the Lagrange multipliers adapt to maximize it.
+Secondly, both \citet{moskovitz2024confronting,dai2024safe} obtain a solution to the constrained problem by computing a saddle point of the Lagrangian.
+This is achieved by formulating a minimax game where the LLM minimizes the Lagrangian, and the Lagrange multipliers adapt to maximize it.
 However, the non-convexity of the objective makes this nontrivial.
 Instead, we choose the logarithmic barrier approach as the associated Lagrange multipliers satisfy the KKT complementary slackness condition by design (cf. \cref{sec:l3m-lagrange-mult}) rather than letting the learning procedure do so (which in our experience is extremely sensitive to the choice of the learning rate).
-We empirically observe that while both methods satisfy the constraints, our approach using log-barriers minimizes the task perplexity better (cf. \cref{sec:experiments-hh}).
+We empirically observe that while both methods satisfy the constraints, our approach using log barriers minimizes the task objective better (cf. \cref{sec:experiments-hh}).
 As a side effect, we avoid introducing new learning parameters.